sharma-anshul/nRelate-Anshul/README.md

 Internship project(s) at nRelate

-Automating the process of differentiating between links pointing to "Content" and those which don't.
+Automating the process of differentiating between links which point to "Content", and those which don't.